 HPV naturally clears from the body in two years or under in 90 percent of cases.
 For those who have developed genital warts and seen them disappear, there is a chance of the warts recurring within, or in a small amount of cases, outside of this timeframe.

 Diagnosing genital warts

-If, however, there is a suspicion of the presence of HPV without any visible symptoms, other diagnostic routes may be explored.
+If, however, there is a suspicion of HPV infection without any visible symptoms, other diagnostic routes may be explored.
 For women, this will most often involve a gynecological exam and Pap test, followed by a tissue biopsy if abnormal cells are detected.
-Biopsies for men are much more rare and are generally not recommended by doctors.
+Biopsies for men are far more rare and are generally not recommended by doctors.

 Gynecological exam / Pap test

 For women without visible genital warts, diagnosing the presence of HPV will often involve undergoing a gynecological exam.
 This exam will typically include a Pap test (sometimes called a Pap smear).
 5 A procedure usually used to test for cervical cancer, the Pap test screens the cervix for abnormal cells, which are a possible sign of HPV infection.
 If abnormal cells are found on the cervix, further tests will be carried out to screen for HPV infection, as well as the presence of cervical cancer.